grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 Upon startup, a Grafana Mimir instance generates random tokens, and it registers them into the ring.
 A token is owned by the instance that registered the smallest token that is larger than the one being looked up.

-Finally, to replicate the data across multiple instances, Grafana Mimir finds the replicas starting from the authoritative owner of the data and walking the ring clockwise.
+To replicate the data across multiple instances, Grafana Mimir finds the replicas by starting from the authoritative owner of the data and walking the ring clockwise.
-Data is replicated to the next instances found walking the ring.
+Data is replicated to the next instances found while walking the ring.

 ### A practical example